Skip to Content

 Tipping customs vary by country.
 Before you leave, find out if tipping is customary at your destination.

 Well in advance of your trip, you should also review your documentation.
-Keep in mind that many countries will require your passport to be valid for at least 6 months prior to your trip.
+Keep in mind that many countries will require your passport to be valid for at least 6 months after your trip.

 Positano on the Amalfi Coast